 Our work actively involves Cytogenetics and FISH data review and tests on various clinical trials within the Eastern Cooperative Oncology Group.
 Faculty members also conduct clinical research projects in collaboration with pathologists, oncologists and the research faculty members of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

-The cytogenetics team works with care providers at Feinberg-affiliated hospitals and care sites to provide precise and prompt cytogenetic and FISH tests for patients with acute and chronic leukemia and lymphoma, as well as perform certain FISH tests on formalin fixed paraffin embedded tissue sections (FFPE) of solid tumors (i.e., breast cancer, brain tumor, lung cancer, and lymphoma).
-The detection of chromosome abnormalities provides significant important information for making a precise diagnosis, supporting prognosis and risk stratification, and determining an appropriate treatment protocol.
+The Cytogenetics specialty works with care providers at Feinberg Medical School–affiliated hospitals and care sites to provide rapid cytogenetic and FISH testing results.
+Patients with leukemia and lymphomas perform relevant FISH tests on formalin fixed paraffin embedded tissue sections of solid tumors, including breast cancer, brain tumors and lung cancer.